SachalaIndudunu/SachalaIndudunu/README.md

 - 👋 Hi, I’m @SachalaIndudunu
 - 👀 I’m interested in Programming
-- 🌱 I’m currently undertaking a Software Engineeting bachelor degree.
+- 🌱 I’m currently studying Software Engineeting.

 <!---
 SachalaIndudunu/SachalaIndudunu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.